seqeralabs/nf-training-intro/docs/part1-cli.md

    You can view the final `collage_all.png` image directly in the GitPod user interface by clicking the filename in the file explorer on the left-hand side.
 You can also download the image to your local machine by right-clicking the filename and selecting 'Download'.

    Take a look - what do you think?
-   Take a look - what do you think?

 ## Quiz